rbdl/rbdl/README.md

 Recent Changes
 ==============
+   * 29 August 2014: New version 2.3.2:
+     * critical: fixed ForwardDynamicsLagrangian which used uninitialized values for the joint space inertia matrix (thanks to Benjamin Michaud!)
+     * critical: fixed ForwardDynamicsContacts when using 3-dof joints
+     * critical: fixed CalcBodyWorldOrientation for fixed joints (thanks to Hilaro Tome!)
+     * critical: fixed CompositeRigidBodyDynamics when using 3-dof joints (thanks to Henning Koch!)
    * 13 July 2014: New version 2.3.1:
      * critical: fixed angular momentum computation.
 Version 2.3.0 produced wrong results.
 (Thanks to Hilario Tome and Benjamin Michaud for reporting!)